Souravbit2/Azure-Projects/Private Access to Storage Account/README.md

-**Creating Azure action plan**

-The user needs a crisp, structured plan for deploying Azure configurations with service endpoints.
-I’ll include both Azure Portal and Az CLI commands, keeping the language clear and methodical.
-There will be sections: Summary, Architecture Overview, Prerequisites, and Action Plan steps with specific commands.
-I'll also mention prerequisites like NSG rules, testing, and rollback steps in a structured format.
-I'll touch on gotchas like the service endpoint flow, using SAS tokens, and adding the proper monitoring.
-I'll ensure clarity, while addressing the option of using the CLI versus Portal.
-# Assessment
+# Planning

-Your plan is solid: a private subnet with a Storage service endpoint, storage firewall restricted to that subnet, NSGs for defense-in-depth, and two VMs to validate access paths.
+A private subnet with a Storage service endpoint, storage firewall restricted to that subnet, NSGs for defense-in-depth, and two VMs to validate access paths.
 This architecture ensures traffic to Storage rides the Azure backbone with the subnet’s identity, while the storage firewall and NSGs collectively block everything else.
 One refinement: pair the storage firewall restriction with an explicit deny in the public subnet’s NSG to make the “blocked” behavior obvious at the network layer, not just at the service layer.

 ---